-After all cond-expand library declarations are expanded, a new environment is constructed for the library consisting of all imported bindings.
-The expressions and declarations from all begin, include and include-ci declarations are expanded in that environment in the order in which they occur in the library declaration.
+One possible implementation of libraries is as follows: After all cond-expand library declarations are expanded, a new environment is constructed for the library consisting of all imported bindings.
+The expressions and declarations from all begin, include and include-ci library declarations are expanded in that environment in the order in which they occur in the library.
+Alternatively, cond-expand and import declarations may be processed in left to right order interspersed with the processing of expressions and declarations, with the environment growing as imported bindings are added to it by each import declaration.